-When the mower is used or operated on any California forest, brush or grass covered land, a properly operating spark arrester must be attached to the muffler.
-The operator is violating state law, Section 442 Public Resources Code if a spark arrester is not used.
+When mower is used or operated on any California forest, brush, or grass covered land, a working order spark arrestor muffler must be attached.
+If not, the operator is violating state law, Section 4442 Public Resources Code.

 If help concerning set-up, operation, maintenance, or safety is ever needed, contact the local Authorized TORO Distributor.
 In addition to genuine TORO replacement parts, the distributor also has optional equipment for the complete line of TORO turf care equipment.
 Keep your Toro all TORO.
 Buy genuine TORO replacement parts and accessories.